USS S-20: Design

+The S-18-class had a length of 219 ft 3 in overall, a beam of 20 ft 8 in, and a mean draft of 17 ft 3 in.
+They displaced 930 LT on the surface and 1094 LT submerged.
+All S-class submarines had a crew of 4 officers and 34 enlisted men, when first commissioned.
+They had a diving depth of 200 ft.

+For surface running, the S-18-class were powered by two 600 bhp NELSECO diesel engines, each driving one propeller shaft.
+When submerged each propeller was driven by a 1175 hp Ridgway Dynamo & Engine Company electric motor.
+They could reach 14.5 kn on the surface and 11 kn underwater.

+The boats were armed with four 21 in torpedo tubes in the bow.
+They carried eight reloads, for a total of twelve torpedoes.
+The S-18-class submarines were also armed with a single 4 in/50 caliber deck gun.

 Modifications

 S-20 was rebuilt in 1924, with a larger bow similar to that of the V-1 class to improve seakeeping and blisters on the upper hull to hold more fuel, but this modification was not repeated on any other members of her class.

 S-20 was also used as an experimental engine test vessel, with a new high-speed geared-drive 600 hp MAN diesel engine replacing her starboard engine in 1931.
 In 1932, this new engine was replaced by a prototype diesel-electric plant.
 This was a MAN-type 635 hp 16-cylinder engine running at even higher speed, driving an electrical generator built by the Electric Boat Company and designated 16VM1.
 Electricity produced by the generator was used to drive a high-speed electric motor geared to the shaft; there was no direct connection between the diesel engine and the shaft.
-Diesel-electric propulsion was then adopted for many U.S. submarines through World War II, starting with the 1932 Porpoise class; other navies did not follow suit until after World War II.
+Diesel-electric propulsion was then adopted for many US submarines through World War II, starting with the 1932 Porpoise class; other navies did not follow suit until after World War II.